leleliu008/uppm/README.md

 * **HOME**

-    this environment variable already have been set on most systems, if not set or set a empty string, you will receive an error message.
+    This environment variable already have been set on most systems, if not set or set a empty string, you will receive an error message.

 * **PATH**

-    this environment variable already have been set on most systems, if not set or set a empty string, you will receive an error message.
+    This environment variable already have been set on most systems, if not set or set a empty string, you will receive an error message.

 * **SSL_CERT_FILE**